rlawrenc/cosc_304/labs/lab6/README.md

  - Run the command `docker-compose up -d`
  - If everything is successful, the MySQL database will start on port 3306.
 If there is a port conflict, change the port to 3307 in the `docker-compose.yml` file.
  - Your database is `mydb`.
 There are other databases also created such as `workson` and `university`.
  - Microsoft SQL Server will be running on port 1433.
+Note SQL Server is not supported on the Apple M1 chip.
+However, there is an alternate version that is.
+In the docker-compose.yml file, change: `image: mcr.microsoft.com/mssql/server:2019-latest` to this: `image: mcr.microsoft.com/azure-sql-edge`.

 ## Part #1: MySQL